 For instance, User1 wants to group together a few Audits he created by his own name.
-He can create a Val Group called “User1 Audits”.
-He can then sort the “Analyze Rules” grid by Val Group for easier view.
+He can create a Rule Group called “User1 Audits”.
+He can then sort the “Analyze Rules” grid by Rule Group for easier view.
 Multiple labels can be attached for audits under “User1 Audits” label.
-For e.g. you want to group “User1 Audits” by source, then go ahead and add a Val Group “Source1”
+For e.g. you want to group “User1 Audits” by source, then go ahead and add a Rule Group “Source1”

 Additionally, an administrator has the access to Batch Execution Under the Review tab on left navigation.
-He can execute multiple rules under the Val Group(s) with a single click.
+He can execute multiple rules under the Rule Group(s) with a single click.

-You can add Val Groups from “Add test” page when you are creating a new Audit.
-As the user starts typing the list of existing Val Groups appear, else you can create new when there are no matched results.
+You can add Rule Groups from “Add test” page when you are creating a new Audit.
+As the user starts typing the list of existing Rule Groups appear, else you can create new when there are no matched results.

 On “Manage Rules” and “Analyze Rules” page, you have the option for Mass Update.
-Under the field Val Group, you can select from the existing list or type to create new.
+Under the field Rule/Val Group, you can select from the existing list or type to create new.

-How do I add/remove or edit Audits from a Val Group?
+How do I add/remove or update Rules from a Rule Group?

-You get the following options regarding Val Groups:
+You get the following options regarding Rule Groups: